Thursday, July 24, 2014

 The video is quite revealing.
 In an interview right after he was arrested, when he was still insisting he was innocent, Baer vehemently claims, "I cry when a freakin' butterfly hits the windshield.
 That's how soft and sentimental I am!
 Why would I want to destroy life?
 I love life."

 That kind of false emotionality is classic sociopathy.
 Sociopaths often give themselves away by unconvincingly claiming to be better than normal people.
-Sociopaths don't really have a good sense of what moves normal people, so they'll make ridiculous claims like that thinking that this will convince people of their innate goodness.
+Sociopaths don't really have a good sense of what moves normal people, so they'll make ridiculous claims like that, thinking this will convince people of their innate goodness.

 Most non-sociopaths don't cry when they hit a bunny rabbit, yet we were supposed to believe that this probable double murderer wept over insects?